Consistent Quantum Causes: Causes

-The corresponding \emph{event algebra} consists of all the projectors which are members of, or sums of members of the PDI.
-The CH term ``framework'' can refer to either the PDI or the corresponding event algebra.
+The much simpler Consistent Histories \footnote{ A compact overview of CH will be found in \cite{Grff24b}, while \cite{Grff02c} is a detailed treatment that remains largely up-to-date.
+For CH as a form of quantum logic, see \cite{Grff14} and Ch.~16 of \cite{Grff02c}.
+How CH principles resolve quantum paradoxes is discussed in Chs.~20 to 25 of \cite{Grff02c}, and in \cite{Grff17b} and \cite{Grff20}.} (CH) approach treats ``$P \AND\ Q$'' as \emph{meaningless} in the noncommuting case, so one never has to discuss its meaning, and limits quantum reasoning to collections of commuting projectors called \emph{frameworks}.
+One starts with a \emph{projective decomposition of the identity} (PDI), the counterpart of a \emph{sample space} in standard (Kolmogorov) probability theory, a collection of mutually orthogonal projectors that sum to the identity operator.
+The corresponding \emph{event algebra} consists of all the projectors which are members of, or sums of members, of the PDI.
+The CH term ``framework'' is used for either the PDI or the corresponding event algebra.
 Its \emph{single framework rule} states that any sort of logical reasoning must be carried out using a collection of commuting projectors; reasoning which makes simultaneous use of noncommuting projectors is invalid.
-Note that any collection $\CC$ of commuting projectors generates, via complements and products, a PDI, and thus an associated framework, so the single framework rule is in this sense not very restrictive.
-What is ruled out is the application of classical reasoning to situations in which two or more projectors do not commute, the source of an endless number of unresolved quantum paradoxes.
+Note that any collection of commuting projectors generates, via complements and products, a PDI, and thus an associated framework, so the single framework rule is in this sense not very restrictive.
+What is ruled out is the application of classical reasoning to situations in which two or more projectors do \emph{not} commute, the source of endless numbers of unresolved quantum paradoxes.